 So whatever Chris did, it worked!

 What has helped to change your drinking habit?

-At the times when I usually think of reaching for a wee dram at home (after work, settling down to watch TV, after dinner and the nightcap before bed), I now pour a glass of cool water instead.
-This distracts me nicely.
+At the times when I usually think of reaching for a wee dram at home (after work, settling down to watch TV, after dinner and the nightcap before bed), I now pour a glass of cold water instead.
+It distracts me nicely.

 At around 9 pm I take a large mug of tea with 2 or 3 biscuits.
-Sometimes I’ll have a bowl of skimmed milk and muesli, or a glass of apple juice.
-Each of these fills me up for a while and I’m put off the idea of adding alcohol to the mix.
+Sometimes I’ll have a bowl of skimmed milk and muesli or a glass of apple juice.
+Each of these fills me up, and I’m put off the idea of adding alcohol to the mix.
 (As a by-product I get one of my five-a-day, some calcium and some dietary fibre!)

-When I’m out with friends and they offer the first G&T, I don’t like to make a big thing about it, but I find it’s easy to say “I’ll just start off with a sparkling water (ice and lemon) or tomato juice (a dash of Tabasco)”.
-After that I find I have no interest in further alcohol and friends don’t notice whether I’m drinking or not.
+When I’m out with friends, and they offer the first G&T, I don’t like to make a big thing about it, but I find it’s easy to say “I’ll just start with sparkling water (ice and lemon) or tomato juice (a dash of Tabasco)”.
+After that, I find I have no interest in further alcohol and friends don’t notice whether I’m drinking or not.

 What benefits have you noticed?

 I’m now easily consuming about a litre of water a day – just as the doctor ordered.
-My appetite has improved and I enjoy food more.
-I eat a little more in the evenings, but overall I’ve actually lost a little weight – perhaps from the reduced sugar intake.
+My appetite has improved, and I enjoy food more.
+I eat a little more in the evenings, but overall I’ve lost a little weight – perhaps from the reduced sugar intake.